dnsimple/dnsimple-support/content/articles/manage-cname-record.markdown

 ---
-title: Add, Update, and Remove CNAME records
+title: Managing CNAME records
 excerpt: Instructions to add, update, and remove an CNAME record in DNSimple.
 categories:
 - DNS
 ---

-# Manage CNAME records
+# Managing CNAME records

 ### Table of Contents {#toc}